- Fibrosis and simple cysts

-Fibrosis refers to a large amount of fibrous tissue, the same material that ligaments and scar tissues are made of.
+Fibrosis refers to a large amount of fibrous tissue, the same material that ligaments and scar tissue are made of.
 Areas of fibrosis feel rubbery, firm, or hard to the touch.
 Fibrosis does not need any special treatment.

 A round, movable lump, especially one that is tender to the touch, suggests a cyst.
 Cysts are fluid-filled, round or oval sacs within the breasts.
 They are most often found in women in their 40s, but they can occur in women of any age.
 Monthly hormone changes often cause cysts to get bigger and become painful and more noticeable just before the menstrual period.

 Cysts start out from fluid building up inside the breast glands.
 Microcysts (microscopic cysts) are too small to feel and are found only when tissue is looked at under the microscope.
 If fluid continues to build up, macrocysts (large cysts) are formed.
 These can be felt easily and can be as large as 1 or 2 inches across.
 As they grow, the breast tissue around the cyst may stretch and be painful.

-A clinical breast exam (a health care professional palpates your breast, feeling for changes) cannot tell the difference between a cyst and a solid mass, so an ultrasound or needle aspiration is needed to be sure.
+A clinical breast exam (where a health care professional palpates your breast, feeling for changes) cannot tell the difference between a cyst and a solid mass, so an ultrasound or needle biopsy might be needed to be sure.
 Putting a thin needle into the cyst can confirm the diagnosis of a cyst and, at the same time, drain the cyst fluid.
 Removing the fluid may reduce pressure and pain for some time, but the fluid doesn’t need to be removed unless it’s causing discomfort.
 If removed, the fluid might come back later.